Scottish Mortgage Investment Trust plc (SMT.L) — Company Research

 Diagnostic grid

-Generated by ChartsView research tooling.
+Generated by ChartsView research tooling (rule-derived summary — LLM unavailable).
 Thesis strength measures how well the evidence in this report supports the company's stated thesis — it is NOT a buy/sell rating or price target.
 ChartsView is not authorised by the FCA to provide regulated investment advice.
-Generated 26 May 2026.
+Generated 16 Jun 2026.